General 3D printing misinformation: review of facts and fiction!

 Also, let me say I still do write mistakes myself.
 But I just want here to tell what's real and what's plain untrue in my opinion in the mainstream media.
 There are lots of naive errors made by lots of writers that go and go uncorrected.

 Actually, many reviewers just don't have a clue about what 3D printing at home really is.
 They also miss the fact that so-called fused deposition modeling exists in the industry since the late 1980s.
 Some brag about telling out loud that everything will be 3D printed in the near future - and especially firearms.
-Let me say I consider that there are just two kinds of journalists: some are real professional -- the geekiest could have a look at wired for example --, while some other may just need to publish a lot of crap to get a living like my nearby newspaper: this is no excuse for badly reported information and less even for misinformation.
+Let me say I consider that there are just two kinds of journalists.
+The generalist usually relay crap, mostly redundant and unchecked.
+Sure, earning a life as a journalist is very hard and you cannot spend much time on writing articles because of that.
+But it is no excuse for badly reported information and less even for misinformation. like in my nearby newspaper recently.

 The peak of inflated expectations